markward/local_autogroup/README.md

 Many ideas and suggestions for the functionality of the plugin were contributed by Emma Richardson at East Central BOCES.

+Thanks to Arnaud Trouvé for the addition of custom profile field support.

 ## Technical Support

-Issue tracker can be found on [GitHub](https://github.com/markward/local_autogroup/issues).
+Issue tracker can be found on [GitHub](https://github.com/emmarichardson/local_autogroup/issues).
 Please try to give as much detail about your problem as possible and I'll do what I can to help.

 ## License